 EMT-related miRNAs as diagnostic and prognostic markers in renal cell carcinoma

+Background

-Background.Renal cell carcinoma (RCC) belongs among the most common kidney cancer in adult population.
+Renal cell carcinoma (RCC) is one of the most common kidney cancers in the adult population.
 Because of the lack of early warning signals, a high percentage of patients with metastatic RCC occurs.
 Nowadays, epithelial-mesenchymal transition (EMT) is considered as a crucial event of the tumor progression resulting in metastasis.
-However, till to date, EMT, especially in renal cell carcinoma (RCC), remains enigmatic.
+To this date, however, EMT, especially in renal cell carcinoma (RCC), remains enigmatic.

-Methods.
+Methods

 Immunofluorescence analysis of EMT status of formalin-fixed paraffin-embedded (FFPE) sections of 29 patients was performed using specific antibodies (E-cadherin, CK-18, CK-19, vimentin, S100A4).
 According to imunofluorescence analysis patients were divided into two groups, EMT(+) and EMT(-).
 To obtain global EMT related miRNA expression profiles TaqMan Low Density Arrays (TLDA) were performed on the same group of patients.
 For the first validation phase, 27 miRNAs were selected.
-Expression miRNAs profiles were measured using TaqMan Real Time Expression Assay (Aplied Biosystem) and compared using Mann-Whitney U test and Kruskal-Wallis test.
+Expression miRNAs profiles were measured using TaqMan Real Time Expression Assay (Applied Biosystem) and compared using Mann-Whitney U test and Kruskal-Wallis test.
 All data were normalized to RNU48.

-Results.
+Results

 Using TLDA, 27 EMT related miRNAs (miR-200a, miR-200a*, miR-200b, miR-200b*, miR-200c, miR-429, miR-141, miR-192*,miR-215, miR-30a-5p, miR-30a-3p, miR-30b, miR-30c, miR-30d*, miR-30e, miR-30e-3p, miR-130*, miR-630, miR-17*, miR-193b, miR-26a-1*, miR-571, miR-770-5p, miR-632) were chosen and tested as potential diagnostic and prognostic markers in RCC.
 Data will be presented.

+Conclusions

-Conclusions.
-Our primary data suggest that miRNA family, miR-200 and miR-30, may play an important role in RCC pathogenesis and metastatic cascade.
+Our primary data suggests that miRNA family, miR-200 and miR-30, may play an important role in RCC pathogenesis and metastatic cascade.

 12. Ksenia

-CHANGE IN SHORT-TERM BLOOD PRESSURE REGULATION IN PATIENTS WITH RESISTANT HYPERTENSION BEFORE AND AFTER RENAL DENERVATION: PILOT STUDY.
+CHANGE IN SHORT-TERM BLOOD PRESSURE REGULATION IN PATIENTS WITH RESISTANT HYPERTENSION BEFORE AND AFTER RENAL DENERVATION: A PILOT STUDY.

 Introduction

 One of the causes of hypertension is a high activity of the sympathetic nervous system, which is the reason of high secretion of the renin.
 This hormone has a lot of different functions which include influence of baroreflex sensitivity (BRS).
-That is why the main aim of this study is to detect some changes of BRS of patients with resistant hypertension before and after renal denervation.
+The main aim of this study is therefore to detect some changes of BRS of patients with resistant hypertension before and after renal denervation.

 Materials and Methods